hapijs/inert/README.md

       - `lookupCompressed` - if `true`, looks for the same filename with the '.gz' suffix for a pre-compressed version of the file to serve if the request supports content encoding.
         Defaults to `false`.
+      - `etagMethod` - specifies the method used to calculate the `ETag` header response.
+        Available values:
+          - `'hash'` - SHA1 sum of the file contents, suitable for distributed deployments.
+            Default value.
+          - `'simple'` - Hex encoded size and modification date, suitable when files are stored on a single server.
+          - `false` - Disable ETag computation.

 Returns a standard [response](https://github.com/hapijs/hapi/blob/master/API.md#response-object) object.